In the last quarter of 2016, my business partner said to me, “Do you like to read business books?”

 While reading the book by Adam M. Grant titled “Give and Take: Why Helping Others Drives Our Success,” I started reflecting on myself, my family & friends, career path, my business, and how I have been leading my life.
 For a lot of people including myself, looking back on what happened the previous year is something that we should do more often.
 It really helps to stop and think about what you have been doing, where you stand now, and where you would like to go.

 All of a sudden, it hit me, I have been a Matcher.
 When people give me something or if I give something to someone, I kind of expect something in return.
-However, there are also many people in my life that have shaped me into who I am today, people to whom I was unable to give something in return.
+However, there are also many people in my life that have shaped me into who I am today.
+Those people are whom I was unable to give something in return.
 It was then that I decided, I will change things and become a Giver.

 What are Givers, Takers, and Matchers?